Lisp has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.

 COMMON LISP's wise design decision to separate the variable namespace from the function namespace eliminates an entire dimension of unwanted variable capture problems.
 Of course lisp-1 lisps do not suffer any theoretical barrier to macro creation: if we follow the previous two rules, we can avoid variable capture in the same way as we do in COMMON LISP.
 However, when programming sophisticated macros it can be hard enough to keep track of symbols in a single, isolated namespace.
 Having any cross-pollination of names to consider just makes macro writing more difficult than it needs to be.

-More so than any other property except possibly its incomplete standard12, it is this defect of a single namespace that makes Scheme, an otherwise excellent language, unfit for serious macro construction13.
+More so than any other property except possibly its incomplete standard12Especially as it relates to macros and exceptions., it is this defect of a single namespace that makes Scheme, an otherwise excellent language, unfit for serious macro construction13Though as we will see throughout this book, there are many reasons to prefer COMMON LISP over Scheme..
 Richard Gabriel and Kent Pitman summarise the issue with the following memorable quote[LISP2-4LIFE]:

 There are two ways to look at the arguments regarding macros and namespaces.
 The first is that a single namespace is of fundamental importance, and therefore macros are problematic.
 The second is that macros are fundamental, and therefore a single namespace is problematic.